spicetify/docs/docs/development/api-wrapper/methods/player.md

 ### seek

 Seek track to position.
-Position can be in percentage (0 to 1) or in milisecond.
+Position can be in percentage (0 to 1) or in milliseconds.

 ```ts
 Spicetify.Player.seek(position);